 Available in paper format are a number of 1:50,000 maps of the Indian Himalaya.
 These are only available for use in the AC Library, but may be copied.

 The Club House

-The office is normally open Monday to Friday 10am - 5pm except during August and Christmas / New Year.
+The office is open Monday to Friday from 8.30am to 5.00pm.
+It is closed for Bank Holidays, over Easter and Christmas, and for staff holidays..
 The Administrator is also at the Club to assist members until 7pm on evenings when there is a lecture.

 We regret that staff holidays and sickness can also result in the office being closed, occasionally at short notice, particularly on a Monday or Friday.

 For more information on the Club's location, please see how to Find Us